ccjmne/puppeteer-html2pdf/README.md

 Both methods handle the following query parameters:

 - `filename`: the name of the resulting PDF file (will automatically append the `.pdf` extension if absent)
+- `title`: the title of the resulting PDF if the provided html does not contain a <title> tag, falls back to filename without extension if provided
+- `singlePage`: create PDF with a single page containing all the content (not supported with `/multiple`)
 - all the options supported by [Puppeteer's page#pdf(\[options\])](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagepdfoptions), except:
   - `path`
   - `headerTemplate`